 Who knew such joy can be found in someone else’s junk, right?
-I mean, I’m all about trashure and potential seen in the left behind.
+I mean, I’m all about #trashure and potential seen in the left behind.
 But… I really get excited when I find a piece with potential. (like do a happy dance excited and look around to make sure no one else will take it or steal my idea. hahaha!)
 I’m a hoot to shop with, in case you didn’t know.
 Just ask my 6 kids who join me on every adventure.
-Take a look at this old barn screen because it’s going to be turned into rustic farmhouse wall art.
+With that in mind, take a look at this old barn screen because it’s going to be turned into rustic farmhouse wall art.
 Fun!

 If I mention to my kids I’m going thrifting or especially to the flea market, I hear a collaborative, “I want to come!!”
 I couldn’t ask for a sweeter sound because doing what you love with the ones you love is the best.